Dilma Rousseff: Impeachment

 On 2 December 2015, Eduardo Cunha, president of the Chamber of Deputies, accepted a petition for Rousseff's impeachment.
 A special committee held hearings and recommended that the full Chamber authorize presenting the charges to the Senate.
 On 17 April 2016, the lower house voted by the required majority of two-thirds of its members to present the impeachment petition to the Senate, and did so on 18 April 2016.

 A Senate special committee concluded in a report that the accusation justified an impeachment trial and recommended an impeachment trial.
 On 12 May 2016, the Senate began the impeachment trial.
 Rousseff was notified and under the Constitution of Brazil automatically suspended from the presidency pending a final decision of the Senate.
 Vice President Michel Temer assumed her powers and duties as acting president of Brazil during the suspension.

 On 31 August 2016, the Senate, sitting as a judicial body, voted 61–20 in favor of a guilty verdict, convicting Rousseff of breaking budget laws and removing her from office.
 Temer subsequently assumed the office and was sworn in as President of Brazil.

 In 2022, the judicial investigation into the accusations of accounting manipulations that were the basis for her impeachment was officially closed, as the Brazilian Federal Public Ministry (MPF) did not identify any crime or act of administrative irregularity.

 Post-presidency

 On 5 August 2018, the Workers' Party convention in Minas Gerais officialized Rousseff as a Senate candidate, representing the state, in the 2018 elections.
 She placed fourth in the election.
 Of the two seats in the Senate for Minas Gerais, Rodrigo Pacheco and Carlos Viana were the winners.

 Rousseff was an interviewee for the 2019 documentary The Edge of Democracy.

+On 24 March 2023, Rousseff was elected as the president of the BRICS-led New Development Bank.